Fiber Optic, and

-Once a program segment is on a tape, disk, or in a solid-state memory card, it can be sent through the camera's FireWire or USB-2 connection to its destination via a high-speed Internet connection.
+Once a program segment is on a tape, disk, or in a solid-state memory card, it can be sent through a FireWire or USB connection to its destination via a high-speed Internet connection.

-Cybercafes or wireless Wi-Fi "hot spots," now as common as McDonalds and now in tens-of- thousands of locations around the world, can serve as transmission points.
+Cybercafés or wireless Wi-Fi "hot spots," now as common as McDonalds and now in tens-of- thousands of locations around the world, can serve as transmission points.

 In TV news, stories can be saved on a USB thumb drives (see photo) and can then be uploaded to an Internet site for downloading by the station for editing and use on the air.

 Videos from cell phone cameras are now regularly sent to both social networks and news sites.
 Some of these videos (after being checked and verified) have ended up on TV newscasts.